Edinburgh Northern RFC: History

 Founded in 1920, Edinburgh Northern has a fine tradition of being one of the friendliest clubs in Edinburgh.
 The club's playing colours are Navy Blue and Old Gold.

 The Club regularly fields two XVs in competitive regional leagues and also has an additional 'Over 35s' team, the Gentlemen of Northern, for players who wish to continue playing in their later years.

+The 1st XV and 2nd XV train each Tuesday and Thursday evening in Inverleith Park at 18:30.

 Edinburgh Northern Sevens

 Northern host one of the city's largest annual Sevens tournaments every April, which attracts entrants from all over the UK and hold an excellent reputation as a host for touring clubs from all Great Britain, Ireland and Europe visiting Edinburgh.